Code-Institute-Submissions/-MSierag-It-sil-heve/README.md

 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)

-    One error and one warning were given for the CSS code - [Results](./assets/images/testing/validation/cssbefore.png) The error referred to the fact that for the hover effect on the buttons transform: scale(0.3rem) was used, rem is not allowed as a value for transform.
+    One error and one warning were given for the CSS code - [Results](./assets/images/testing/validation/cssbefore.png) The error referred to the fact that for the hover effect on the buttons transform: scale(0.3rem) was used.
+Rem is not allowed as a value for transform.
 Correcting this to transform: scale(1.3) resolved the error.

     The warning referred to the fact that the W3C CSS Validator cannot check linked/imported files in direct input.
 Style.css has an import link for the Google Font of 'Raleway' and the link to the background image for the home page.
 This seems to be a minor issue inherent to the way the validator is set up, but as it doesn't impact the function of the site I've decided to leave it as is. - [Results](./assets/images/testing/validation/cssafter.png)

 -  [JSHint](https://jshint.com/)
     The linter gave no fatal errors, only warnings.
 Most of these pertained to the fact that the syntax used is only available in ES6.
 As the code also doesn't produce any errors in ChromeDevTools I desiced to leave the code as it is.

     Script.js - [Results](./assets/images/testing/validation/scriptjs.png)

     Endgame.js - [Results](./assets/images/testing/validation/endgamejs.png)

     Scoreboard.js - [Results](./assets/images/testing/validation/scoreboardjs.png)

 ### Google Lighthouse